Confused With All the Travel Information on the Internet?

 Do travel agents exist?

 There have been multiple articles, and even the President of the United States has said travel agents don’t exist or are going away.
 In a way, they are right.
 Travel agents in the past were just someone who booked a trip for someone who called or came into the storefront office of a travel agency.
 Storefront travel agencies are few and far between nowadays as most “travel agents” have gone home to work.
-Even the term “travel agent” is going away because what they do now is different from before.
+Even the term “travel agent” is going away because what they do now differs from before.

 Travel Professionals/Travel Counselors